beth94victoria/kraftme/README.md

 A gallery of all of the wireframes we designed for the KraftMe app can be found [here](./docs/wireframes)

 #### 17. Describe the way tasks are allocated and tracked in your project.
 Each morning we chose the features or tasks to work on for the KraftMe app by referring to our Trello board.
-These were usually found in the “To Do” or “Idea Backlog”  sections (depending on how critical to MVP the feature was).
-We moved active tasks to the “In Progress” section, and then to the “In Testing” or “Done” section as development of the feature progressed.
+These were usually found in the *To Do* or *Idea Backlog*  sections (depending on how critical to MVP the feature was).
+We moved active tasks to the *In Progress* section, and then to the *In Testing* or *Done* section as development of the feature progressed.

 On most tasks we implemented a pair programming system to avoid merge conflicts and confusion.
 When pushing to Github we issued requests for review from our fellow team members and confirmed these reviews before merging.